 In 2017 Elaine was named one of the 50 Changemakers advancing gender equality in South Africa and in 2018 as one of the global change makers advancing gender equality worldwide.
-She is currently also an adjunct faculty member at UCT GSB.
+She is currently also an adjunct senior faculty member at UCT GSB and Duke CE.

 Mistinguet Sutton-Pryce is an educator and theatre practitioner.
 She began teaching in South Africa in 1998 and the following year moved to London, United Kingdom, where she taught Drama and English for eight and a half years.
 Whilst in London, Misty belonged to a theatre group called Third Person Theatre Company with whom she performed improvisational theatre over four years at venues around London’s West End.

 In 2007, she moved to Australia.
 When Misty arrived in Sydney she was involved in teaching English as a second language to adult students from around the world.
 For the past seven and a half years she has been working as a Drama and English teacher at a private boys’ school in Sydney’s Eastern suburbs.

 In 2014 Misty presented at the New South Wales state Drama conference and wrote an article for the journal, JEDA.
 Last year she also presented at the iNACOL conference on Blended and Online Learning in Palm Springs, California, U.S.A.
 In March this year she presented at the A.I.S. conference in Sydney.